sabeydeedaya/docs/src/pages/deep-linked-ads/inmobi.md

         It's easier to slice your data in our analytics platform if you properly assign analytics parameters to your link. _Channels_ generally correspond to ad networks, and _Campaigns_ correspond to marketing initiatives that you're launching.
 For example: _Channel_: "YouTube", _Campaign_: "Summer 2017 Shoe Discounts."

 1. Click **Create Link Now**, and you have your tracking link!
 Take this link and give it to your Ad Partner's Account Manager or paste it into the tracking section of your campaign yourself.
-If you'd like to try our view-through attribution beta, please contact integrations@branch.io.

     ![image](/img/pages/deep-linked-ads/inmobi/inmobi5.png)